KojoBailey/SvZ2-Kaizen/README.md

 - The title screen has been improved, with bigger Heroes and a custom logo for the mod.
 - A very limited costume select has been added, currently allowing switching between normal and gold outfits for Heroes.
 - Glu Coins are on track to be abolished, with prices replaced with normal coins.
+- Resources dropped from enemies in general will now be auto-collected, as if you always have a Wealth Charm active.
 - Premium Heroes are no longer locked behind a paywall, and are instead integrated into the game's progression like the other Heroes.
 - Rebalancing is being done to everything so as to make the game more strategic and challenging.
 - Characters have been renamed, either for accuracy or to lean heavier into the theme of feudal Japan.
   - An example is Farmers being renamed as "Ashigaru", who were typically peasant infantry.
 - Waves and progression are being redone from scratch.
-  - There are 100 waves planned for the story mode, ending with Shuten Dōji.
+  - There are 100 Waves planned for the story mode, ending with Shuten Dōji.
-  - Although not yet implemented, the endless waves will be moved to a separate mode as a continuation of the main story.
+  - Although not yet implemented, the endless Waves will be moved to a separate mode as a continuation of the main story.
+- Waves can now (optionally) have unique titles which display at the beginning of a Wave alongside the Wave number.
-- The wave command system has been redesigned, now more akin to *[Plants vs. Zombies](https://www.youtube.com/watch?v=5qtSSRI7x1A)* and its 50% rule.
+- The Wave command system has been redesigned, now more akin to *[Plants vs. Zombies](https://www.youtube.com/watch?v=5qtSSRI7x1A)* and its 50% rule.
   - Enemies will now either spawn earlier than they otherwise would if enough of the current on-field enemies' health is depleted.
-This is 50% by default, although can be customised in the wave data.
+This is 50% by default, although can be customised in the Wave data.
-  - To make writing wave command data much simpler, the same enemy can be spawned in clusters rather than having to list them all out individually, and other parameters have been added to further customise this pattern.
+  - To make writing Wave command data much simpler, the same enemy can be spawned in clusters rather than having to list them all out individually, and other parameters have been added to further customise this pattern.
-- Waves can now (optionally) have unique titles which display at the beginning of a wave alongside the wave number.
-- "LEGION ON THE LOOSE!" has returned, and is manually specified in wave command data.
+- The enemy portal/gate now starts much closer to the player's gate, and relocates multiple times throughout a Wave, going further back each time.
+  - This was in part to combat the boredom of the Waves' early sections since you'd have to run across the entire map and wait for your Allies to catch up.
 - The progress UI no longer displays a percentage, but rather the exact number of enemies remaining.
 - The command/cheat menu has been re-enabled, but can only be accessed in debug builds.

 There are also many changes that are planned to be added, but have not yet been so:
 - A Zombies Rising mode (or similar) like in the first SvZ will be added alongside new Zombie Heroes and enemy helpers.
-- Challenges will be added to each wave, allowing waves to be replayed at higher difficulties and with more rewards.
+- Challenges will be added to each Wave, allowing Waves to be replayed at higher difficulties and with more rewards.
 - A trophy/achievement system will be added, integrated with the game itself as opposed to depending on some external cloud service.
 - Many Allies will be reworked, breathing into them new life and generally making them more useful.
 - Heroes may be reworked in some ways.
 In particular, the Onmyoji (formerly Sorceress) will focus more on healing Allies than just spamming abilities.